 Don't be purposefully evasive or belligerent.
-Faculty should professionally and calmly tell the agent that they are not authorized to provide ICE with information or access to non-public areas, but that, following protocol, a designated representative will be alerted.
+Faculty should professionally and calmly tell the agent that they are not authorized to provide ICE with information or access to non-public areas and further explain they will alert University Police for their assistance.